 15. What are the benefits of musical toys?

-Musical toys support cognitive development, fine motor skills, creativity, listening ability, and emotional expression.
+Musical toys can support creativity, listening, coordination, memory, rhythm awareness, and emotional expression.

 16. How do musical toys help creativity?

-Children experiment with sounds and rhythms, which encourages imagination and self-expression.
+Children experiment with sounds, rhythms, and patterns, which encourages imaginative and expressive play.

 17. Do musical toys help with language development?